 - Limited your alcohol intake and quit smoking.

-If you are concerned about your health or current level of cognition, it is recommended that you take proactive action whenever possible.
+If you are concerned about your health or current level of cognition, it is recommended that you take proactive action.
 The BrainTest® app can help you detect early warning signs of Alzheimer’s, dementia, and other cognitive impairments.
 You can then discuss your results with your doctor.
-At this time, also ask about other variables, such as your blood pressure.
+At this time with your doctor, also ask about other variables, such as your blood pressure.

 The goal is to communicate with your doctor, taking steps to improve your health before any severe conditions develop.
 For more information on kidney failure and its effect on the brain, please refer to the following article: